bbfrederick/rapidtide/docs/legacy.rst

           --acfix                        - Perform a secondary correlation to disambiguate peak location (enables --accheck).
 Experimental.
-          --tmask=MASKFILE               - Only correlate during epochs specified in MASKFILE (NB: if file has one colum, the length needs to match the number of TRs used.
+          --tmask=MASKFILE               - Only correlate during epochs specified in MASKFILE (NB: if file has one column, the length needs to match the number of TRs used.
 TRs with nonzero values will be used in analysis.
 If there are 2 or more columns, each line of MASKFILE contains the time (first column) and duration (second column) of an